m3xploit/PKGT4/README.md

 ## Installation

 So you will basiclly need GCC installed on your system and run "make" in your terminal and thats it.
-You will get an binary named pkg4t
+You will get an binary named pkg4t, or just download my precompiled binary from the releases.